ccnmtl/ccnmtldjango/README.txt

 This is probably a good point to check the project into version control.

-We use containment for django too, with virtualenv now.
-Similar to the old ccnmtltg's "init.sh", "bootstrap.py" sets that up:
+We use containment for django too, with virtualenv now:

    $ ./bootstrap.py